 As for Tubman, she left Cape May in fall 1852 and returned to Maryland’s Eastern Shore to lead nine escaped slaves to freedom.
 They were among the more than 300 people she is believed to have helped escape the South, including her parents and siblings.

-The museum had planned a Juneteenth (June 19) opening this year, but adjusted to a virtual grand opening due to Covid-19 restrictions.Click here to leave a comment
+The museum had planned a Juneteenth (June 19) opening in 2020, but adjusted to a virtual grand opening due to Covid-19 restrictions.Click here to leave a comment